pylaharsha/Sentiment_Analysis/README.md

 ## Project Overview

-This project aims to perform sentiment analysis on Amazon reviews using various machine learning algorithms.
-The objective is to classify the reviews into positive and negative sentiments.
+The primary objective of this project is to perform sentiment analysis on Amazon product reviews to classify them into positive and negative sentiments.
+Sentiment analysis is a common task in Natural Language Processing (NLP) used to understand the emotional tone behind a body of text.
+This project explores different machine learning models to achieve accurate sentiment classification.

 ## Data